apostrophecms/apostrophe/README.md

 You can see an example of this pattern in `wiki.js`.

+## Extending Jot

+You can extend jot with additional widgets, and the [jot-twitter](http://github.com/punkave/jot-twitter) and [jot-rss](http://github.com/punkave/jot-rss) modules provide working examples.
+New widget types can even have custom loaders that bring in additional data on the server side as needed.
+It's neat stuff.

 ## Roadmap

 Jot is a work in progress.
 Certainly the following things need to improve: